ejones12/CovidBot/README.md

 Additional Testing
-- We were not able to add additional unit testing for some of our additional classes due to the difficulty of working with the Discord API and mimicking the ability send messages back and forth between the client and the bot.
-This kind if testing is done in our acceptance testing/use cases, showing the functionality of our bot.
+- We were not able to add additional unit testing for some of our files due to the difficulty of working with the Discord API and mimicking the ability send messages back and forth between the client and the bot.
+This kind of testing is done in our acceptance testing/use cases, showing the functionality of our bot.

 ## Use Case #1: Sign Up for Scheduled Alerts